*Recruitment is currently closed. All eligibility criteria is reviewed prior to the start of a new campaign.

 Nationality and Residency Requirements

-• Former or currently serving members of HM Forces.
+• Former or serving members of HM Forces.

-In relation to the above exemptions, be aware, that applicants “on employment will be, resident in Gibraltar”.
+All applicants irrespective of residency exemption “on employment will be, resident in Gibraltar”.
 You are therefore not required to be resident at the point of submitting your application form however if you are successful, you must be in a position to take up residence in Gibraltar on commencement of training.

 Age